-The following table describes the amount and particulars of any securities, mortgages, bonds, debentures, or other debt obligations of SolarShare as at December 31, 2019.
+The following table describes the amount and particulars of any securities, mortgages, bonds, debentures, or other debt obligations of SolarShare as at December 31, 2022.

-CREDITOR AMOUNT DESCRIPTION CSA 1 Debt Financing \$3,017,106 Equitable Life Insurance is the provider of \$4.2 million Debt Financing for the five projects held in CSA 1.
-The term of the loan is 16 years, starting at February 24, 2015, with an interest rate of 4.789% per annum.
+CREDITOR AMOUNT DESCRIPTION CSA 1 Debt Financing \$2,326,089 Equitable Life Insurance is the provider of \$4.2 million Debt Financing for the five Projects held in CSA 1.
+The term of the Ioan is 16 years, starting at February 24, 2015, with an interest rate of 4.789% per annum.
 Blended payments of principal and interest are made monthly.
-CSA 2 Debt Financing \$11,270,595 CorpFinance International is the provider of \$13.2 million Debt Financing for the nine projects held in CSA 2.
-The term of the loan is 15 years starting at September 6, 2017, with an interest rate of 5.262% per annum.
+CSA 2 Debt Financing \$9,231,306 CorpFinance International is the provider of \$13.2 million Debt Financing for the nine Projects held in CSA 2.
+The term of the Ioan is 15 years starting at September 6, 2017, with an interest rate of 5.262% per annum.
 Blended payments of principal and interest are made monthly.
-Solar Bondholders \$35,712,398 These existing Solar Bonds are for 5 year terms, carrying 4% or 5% interest rates, and 15-year (self-amortizing) terms, carrying an interest rate of 6% 227118 Holdings Ltd. \$3,520,473 CSA 4 established an agreement with 227118 Holdings Ltd. as a source of working capital.
-Up to \$5,000,000 is available from this facility at a rate of 3.5% per annum, calculated daily, not compounded, and payable semi-annually.
+Solar Bondholders \$39,882,524 These existing Solar Bonds are for 5 year terms, carrying 3%, 4%, 4.5% or 5% annual interest rates, and 15-year (self-amortizing) terms, carrying an annual interest rate of 6%.
+227118 Holdings Ltd. \$0 CSA 4 established an agreement with 227118 Holdings Ltd. as a source of working capital.
+Up to \$5,000,000 is available from this facility.
 The credit facility is unsecured and may be withdrawn or cancelled at any time by the lender.
-As of September 30, 2019, the loan balance is \$1.8 M. Solera Sustainable Energies Company \$340,212 As described in Section 16.9 below, this deferred payment acts as a loan from Solera to SolarShare, transferring some specific project risk for the Orenda project to Solera.
-The original value of the loan was \$453,060, decreasing over time with a term of 11 years, starting October 27, 2015.
-Interest for the loan is calculated as the amount that would equal the sum that would place Solera in the same position as it would have been had SolarShare paid the full purchase price for the Orenda project on closing, using a discount rate of 2.5%.
-Morgan Solar \$88,916 As described in Section 16.10 below, this loan is designed to guarantee that replacement parts for the Morgan Solar Savanna dual-axis trackers are available for the life of the ten-year warranty.
+As of December 31, 2022, there was no loan balance outstanding.
+Solera Sustainable Energies Company \$288,649 As described in Section 16.9 below, this deferred payment acts as a loan from Solera to SolarShare, transferring some specific risk for the Orenda Project to Solera.
+The original value of the loan was \$341,915, decreasing over time with a term of 11 years, starting October 27, 2015.
+Interest for the loan is calculated as the amount that would equal the sum that would place Solera in the same position as it would have been had SolarShare paid the full purchase price for the Orenda Project on closing, using a discount rate of 2.5%.
+Morgan Solar \$55,572 As described in Section 16.10 below, this loan is designed to guarantee that replacement parts for the Morgan Solar Savanna dual-axis trackers are available for the life of the ten-year warranty.
 The original value of the loan was \$109,637, and the term of the loan is 10 years, starting September 30, 2017, with an interest rate of 5.5% per annum.

-Table 6: Debt Obligations
+Table 8: Debt Obligations

 CREDITOR AMOUNT DESCRIPTION

-Claremont \$220,905 A non-revolving term loan was made available to the Claremont Solar Joint Venture effective September 2, 2016.
-The loan is for working capital purposes in connection with the Claremont project.
-The loan was for an aggregate amount of up to \$263,760 and bears an interest rate of 5% per annum on the unpaid principal amount.
+Claremont \$89,629 A non-revolving term loan was made available to the Claremont Solar Joint Venture effective September 2, 2016.
+The loan is for working capital purposes in connection with the Claremont Project.
+The loan was for an aggregate amount of up to \$134,518 and bears an interest rate of 5% per annum on the unpaid principal amount.

-TOTAL \$54,170,605
+TOTAL \$51,873,661

-A schedule listing projected principal debt repayments by year and instrument is provided in Table 7 below.
-The operating line does not have a fixed repayment schedule and so is not included in the table, but the loan balance as of September 30, 2020 was \$1.5 million.
+A schedule listing projected principal debt repayments by year and instrument is provided in Table 9 below.
+With respect to Solar Bonds, the debt repayments shown are based Solar Bonds outstanding as of December 31, 2022.
+New Solar Bonds or other financing will be used to refinance some of the Solar Bonds as they mature.
+The operating line does not have a fixed repayment schedule and so is not included in the table, but no loan balance was outstanding as of December 31, 2022.